treysp/tensorflow-gpu-geo/README.md

 The `sf` and `rgdal` packages use a number of features from the GDAL utility, but the GDAL version they leverage is not compiled with write support for some file drivers.

 This image adds a system installation of GDAL compiled with support for writing the JPEG2000 (.jp2) image format.
 Its capabilities can be accessed with the `gdalUtils` R package.

-# TO-DO

-### MrSID
-`MrSID` is an image compression format developed at Los Alamos National Labs and subsequently licensed by LizardTech and Extensis.

-This image includes support for reading the MrSID format based on tools available from the Extensis website.

-# END TO-DO